SanjaJovanovicds/hm08-qa-us/README.md

 Sprint 8 Project: Urban Routes Functionality Testing

 Project Description
 This project is designed to test the functionality of the Urban Routes app.
 WebdriverIO E2E tests were created to test the app's UI and ensure the functionality of the full process of ordering a taxi.
-Testing was

 Technologies Used
 IDE: Visual Studio Code